 Jackie Rodgers had a problem.
 It was 2015, and she had a new baby boy.
 Christmas is important to her (she’s the type that starts planning the family Christmas card in October), and she wanted everything to be perfect — right down to the wrapping paper.

 “Once I had our son, I knew I wanted wrapping paper that had a brown Santa.
 But I started looking for it, and I couldn’t find it,” Jackie says.
-The Raleigh mom reached out to friends in bigger cities who may have been able to track down more varied wrapping paper, but there were no brown Santas to be found.
+At the time she lived in Raleigh, and she reached out to friends in bigger cities who may have been able to track down more varied wrapping paper.
+But there were no brown Santas to be found.
 “Once I realized there was a void in the market and no one was making it, I said I would make it myself.”